psidnell/ofplugins/README.md

 as a template to create new active projects.
 In the new project any template variables will have been replaced with real values.
 The template project can be on hold to avoid cluttering up your active tasks.

-Select a template project and run the plugin action and it will:
+Select a template project in the OmniFocus side bar and run the plugin action and it will:

 - Open a form to ask for values for your variables (if any).
 - Duplicate the template to create a new project below the template.